rowlandekemezie/Document-Management-System/README.md

 # DocKip

-DocKip is a custom document magement system built with Express, Node, and Mongodb.
+DocKip is a role-based document management system built with Express, Node, and MongoDB.
 The application allows you to manage users, roles and documents with assigned authorization.
-Basically, it helps your to create, share and manage documents with ease.
+Basically, it helps you to create, share and manage documents with ease.

 ## Installation